About Programme

 Learning Outcomes

-Upon successful completion of the Quantum Computing Development Programme comprising of three courses, learners will be able to:
+Upon successful completion of the Quantum Computing Development Programme comprising of two courses, learners will be able to:

 - Explain fundamental concepts in quantum computing, including qubits, superposition, entanglement, and measurement